Why does this post exist?

 end

-This replaces the previous default, where applications
+This replaces the previous default, where applications was used.
+The

 confusing part is that many libraries still write in their READMEs, that

-you should add the dependencies for their libraries to applications
+you should add the dependencies for their libraries to applications.

 you really add them?